August 29, 2021

-By Robert Messenger This Christmas will mark the 100th anniversary of the term “Christmas Typewriters” to sell small keyboard writing machines.
+By Robert Messenger This Christmas it will be over 100 years since the term “Christmas Typewriters” to sell small keyboard writing machines was first used.
 The phrase was first used in the week before Christmas 1916 by the Judd Typewriter Exchange in Indianapolis in the US, and was applied to the Corona 3 folding portable typewriter – “complete in every detail” declared the Judd Exchange.
 During the next half century, “Christmas Typewriters” became a very widely seen and increasingly effective advertising line at this time of year, a clear indication that gifting a loved one a typewriter for Christmas was a hugely popular idea.

 Such marketing was aimed mostly at younger people and was concentrated on portables.
 In this regard, Smith-Corona remained a market leader, but many other brands - notably Underwood, Royal, Olivetti, Hermes and Torpedo - produced Christmas advertisements that were truly works of art.
 Some of the finest examples of these appeared as full-page, full-colour ads in such leading international publications as LIFE magazine.